-For example, the phrase "cueste de lo que me cueste" is used in a hypothetical context (the subjunctive tense if you really like the grammar stuff) but there are lot of extra little words in that phrase.
+For example, the phrase "cueste de lo que me cueste" is used in a hypothetical context (the subjunctive tense if you really like the grammar stuff), but there are a lot of extra little words in that phrase.

-It also easy to get "lazy" at this point.
-Perhaps you look up a word you don't know, but then don't write it down.
+It is also easy to get "lazy" at this point.
+Perhaps you look up a word you don't know but then don't write it down.